SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity14.html

 Also: ABYC and other authorities such as ISO, make a distinction between the term Ground and the term Grounding.
 In Europe and other parts of the world this may be called Earth and Earthing.
 Ground in AC systems usually refers to the white neutral wire and it's connection to the earth (or ground) and Grounding refers to the third, green wire.

 DC: Direct Current.
 A low voltage system usually 12 Volts, but on large vessels can be 24, or 48 volts, to power basic equipment, using batteries.
 Anything over 50 volts, AC or DC, is considered high voltage.
 DC is a two wire system, positive (red) and negative (black or yellow), but there can be a third wire, a green grounding wire or a grounding buss connected to the boat's ground.
 This is not normally a current carrying conductor.
 See DC grounding conductor below.
 (See DC systems http://newboatbuilders.co/pages/electricity1.html/pages/electricity1.html)

-potential, zero.
-There should never be any current in the
+There should never be any current in the bonding system.
+The

-bonding system.
-The resistance of this circuit should be less than
+resistance of this circuit should be less than one (1) ohm.

 Lightning Protection: A separate system to provide a direct, low resistance path for lightning to earth ground while protecting the boat and it's occupants. ( a very simplified definition) See http://newboatbuilders.com/pages/links_electrical.html for links to lightning protection systems information.

 Grounding System: See the ABYC definition of Ground below.

 The following are taken directly from ABYC Standard E-11 AC and DC electrical Systems on Boats.

 A current carrying conductor that is intentionally maintained at ground potential.

 NOTE: This may be referred to as the neutral (white) conductor in AC electrical systems.